0

 Working with the Amish Foundry was very satisfying.
 They can readily do parts of this scale, custom, or otherwise.
 All of it from melted scrap iron.

 This is a paint system we have come to now make a staple of our steel window work.
 National Park Service specified Sherwin-Williams, Acrolon and Macropoxy catalyzed primer and paint.
-Durable, high-bond, good sheen, all good, but can only be spray-applied.
+Durable, high-bond, good sheen, all good, but can only be spray-

 A puzzle of components, these parts are ready for treatment.
 One can see here how post-fabrication treatment is critical for the parts’ protection.